GiulioRusso/5G-power-optimization/README.md

 # 5G-power-optimization
-MatLab implementation of the power optimization in 5G networks with Massive MIMO technique using the Dinkelbach algorithm and Water Filling, both uplink and downlink, on Capacity and Energy Efficiency
+MatLab implementation of the power optimization in 5G networks with Massive MIMO technique using the Dinkelbach algorithm and Water Filling, both uplink and downlink, on Capacity and Energy Efficiency.